Using vector layers

 • REPAIR WIDTH

-Wrap the line depending on the width specified in the option by rounding both corners.
+Adjusts the line depending on the width specified in the option by rounding both corners.

 ► Reduce line

-Redraw the ready-made vector lines.
+Redraws the already made vector lines.

 4. Manipulate lines (Operation > Object)